nickrosh/Tech_Notes/Data Structures & Algorithms/Patterns/Two Pointers.md

 Then end condition of almost all of these are:  `while left < right:`

 In LC 42 *Trapping Rain Water*, we are tasked with calculating the amount of water that can be trapped by the array topology.
 This is a simple matter of 1.
 Understanding the algorithm of how to calculate water at each element and 2. construct a shrinking window to work through the array

+## Merge Lists

+The way to merge two sorted lists (this is also used in [Merge Sort](../Algorithms/Merge%20Sort.md)) is to put a pointer at the start of each list, and a pointer at the output.
+For every iteration, the lesser value among the two lists is chosen and the lesser pointer is incremented.
+Once one of the pointers goes to the end of its list, the rest of the other list is appended to the output.